 Starting in 2017, the expiration dates ("Valid Until") of SFI equipment (drivers restrains, window nets, roll cage nets) are now printed on the label instead of using punched-out manufacturing date.

 1.1.2 Withdrawal of Approval

 Check safety equipment against the list of equipment with withdrawn approval.
-The list is posted to the CASC-OR web site.
+The list is published as a Bulletin and is posted to the CASC-OR web site.